John Wheatley, Lord Wheatley: Governor

+In popular culture

+In the 2021 mini-series A Very British Scandal, Wheatley was played by Jonathan Aris.

 Personal life

-Lord Wheatley married Bronwen Fraser in 1970, with whom he has two sons Nichol and Matthew.
+Lord Wheatley married Bronwen Fraser in 1970, with whom he has two sons.
+He stood as the Labour Party candidate in Dumfries in the February and October 1974 general elections.
 His recreations include gardening and music, and he is the founder, and current President, of the Faculty of Advocates' football team, Faculty Phantoms FC.
 He lives in Fossoway, Kinross-shire.